-Two rather different concepts are at play in Japanese style interior design: light tones and deep contrast.
+Two rather different concepts are at play in Japanese-style interior design: light tones and deep contrast.
 So how exactly does this work?

 All the background colors of the room should remain neutral and light.
 This includes the floors, walls, and ceilings.
 The other elements of the room, such as the décor and furniture, can feature darker tones and a pop of color.

 All inspiration should hail from outside.
-Think of natural colors and textures from outdoors, including muted greys, soft neutrals, and a hint of greenery.
+Think of natural colors and textures from the outdoors, including muted greys, soft neutrals, and a hint of greenery.
 The style favors earthy tones rather than any flashy and vibrant colors.

-But because Japanese style living rooms are so minimal and neutral looking, they are easy to incorporate into any home’s design.
+But because Japanese-style living rooms are so minimal and neutral looking, they are easy to incorporate into any home’s design.

 Japanese Living Room Furniture

 When it comes to furniture, quality goes a long way in a Japanese living room.
 The style prides itself on high-quality craftsmanship.
 All pieces are meant to last a lifetime, built with the best materials, and crafted with precision.
 However, that isn’t always in everyone’s budget!
-You can easily replicate Japanese style by carefully selecting pieces and being patient until you find the right furniture.
+You can easily replicate the Japanese style by carefully selecting pieces and being patient until you find the right furniture.

-Nowadays, you will likely find chairs and all sorts of furniture in the house, but the low seating remains a common practice.
+Nowadays, you will likely find chairs and all sorts of furniture in the house, but low seating remains a common practice.
 Picture short chairs, tables, and sofa legs.
 This creates the illusion that the room is bigger than it is.
 Some say it also brings you closer to the earth and nature.
 When shopping for furniture, keep things low!
-This includes any sofas, chairs, coffee tables, side tables, and any storage units.
+This includes any sofas, chairs, coffee tables, side tables, and storage units.

 To keep things open, try not to have sofas or chairs with armrests.
 Letting energy (and the eye) move freely throughout the room will help to keep things spacious looking.

-In many western homes, we are tempted to cover up all wall space with gallery walls, bookshelves, and all sorts of décor and knickknacks.
+In many Western homes, we are tempted to cover up all wall space with gallery walls, bookshelves, and all sorts of décor and knickknacks.
 However, the opposite should happen in a Japanese-style living room!

 To keep in theme, all paintings should be minimalistic.
 The focus of the art should be front and center, with everything in the background kept to a minimum or blank completely.
 Avoid any types of landscapes or European-style paintings, as they appear too busy.